WVLZ (AM)

-WVLZ (850 AM) is a commercial radio station licensed to Maryville, Tennessee, and serving the Knoxville metropolitan area.
-It is owned by Loud Media.
+WVLZ (850 AM) is a commercial radio station licensed to Maryville, Tennessee, United States, and serving the Knoxville metropolitan area.
+It is owned by Loud Media and only operates during the daytime hours.

-By day, WVLZ is powered at 1,000 watts non-directional.
-Because 850 AM is a United States clear-channel frequency, WVLZ is a daytimer station, and must leave the air from sunset to sunrise to avoid interference with the skywave signal of the Class A station on 850 AM, KOA in Denver.
-WVLZ programming is also heard around the clock on FM translator W229DO at 93.7 MHz in Maryville.
+WVLZ is also heard around the clock on FM translator W229DO (93.7 FM) in Maryville.

 History

 WKVL, WIVK and WUTK (1953–2013)

 The station signed on the air on March 23, 1953, as WKVL, which stood for its city of license, Knoxville.
 Over time, it was allowed to boost its power to the maximum for commercial AM stations, 50,000 watts.
 Because it shared its frequency with KOA in Denver, a Class A station, WKVL could not broadcast after sunset.

 In the 1970s, it played country music as WIVK, simulcasting co-owned WIVK-FM.
 In the mid-1980s, 850 AM was adult contemporary WHIG but later returned to the WIVK simulcast.
-For a time, it had a public radio news and information format as WUTK, owned by the University of Tennessee.
-It was a member station of National Public Radio.
+Then sometime in the late 1980's, Dick Broadcasting, the parent company of WIVK, donated AM 850 to the University of Tennessee.
+The station call letters were changed to WUTK-AM to serve as a learning lab for students studying broadcast journalism.
+In between local news segments, the station simulcast the television feed of CNN Headline News.
+WUTK-AM also carried Cincinnati Reds baseball games.

+In 1995, The University of Tennessee sold the station back to Dick Broadcasting as the school could no longer keep up with the operating costs.
+After Dick Broadcasting took over the station for the second time, they changed the call letters to WIOL "Total Information Radio" airing talk programs such as Dave Ramsey.

+In 1999, Dick Broadcasting sold WIOL to Horne Radio Group.
+The call letters were then changed to WKVL.
+For the next several years, Horne Radio continued to air talk programming carrying local shows from Walker Johnson, Dewey Warren, Tonya Stout Brown, and Tony Basillio.
+Also included in the lineup was Neil Boortz and Clark Howard.

 On July 2, 2010, the classic country music returned to 850 AM.
 The station targeted country hits from the 1950s through the 1980s.
 The local lineup included Bob Lewellyn, Eddie Beacon, Tee Blackman and newcomer Tim Byrd.